KIT-CMS/CMSSWWithCrab/production_examples/testing_nanoaod_producion_18-10-2024.md

 Decided to go for an `EventAwareLumiBased` splitting with 10k events to be processed.
 This reduces the runtime to something like an hour and memory to about 5 GB.
 To be safe, choosing 2 hours as maximum runtime and 10 GB as maximum memory.
-This will lead to a lot of and extremely small output files.
+This will lead to a lot of extremely small output files.
 To be checked, whether this impacts the performance later on when these datasets are used for analysis.

 Final call: